gizmo-platform/gizmo-platform.github.io/src/learn/arch.md

 mqttpusher -> gamepad: Polls gamepad state
 ```

-The primary adminstrative interface for the `gizmo field serve` is an
+The primary adminstrative interface for the `gizmo fms run` is an HTTP
-HTTP API that consumes JSON formatted data.
-This API can update the
+API that consumes JSON formatted data.
+This API can update the data
-data stored in the Team Location Mapper which maintains a mapping of
+stored in the Team Location Mapper which maintains a mapping of team
-team number to field location.
-This mapping is published via routine
+number to field location.
+This mapping is published via routine MQTT
-MQTT messages as well as made available via the HTTP API (read-only).
+messages as well as made available via the HTTP API (read-only).

 MQTT is a publish/subscribe bus mechanism that allows various
 consumers to express interest in topics of information such as